Change Your Image

 Don't Expect Much, And You Won't Be Disappointed -

-Of the many different cinematic productions of 'A Christmas Carol' I have chosen the following 8, based on their adherence to Dickens' original story: Under the title of 'Scrooge', there was the 1935 version, with Sir Seymour Hicks, the 1951 version,with Alastair Sim, and the 1970 musical, with Albert Finney.
+The many different cinematic productions of 'A Christmas Carol' are practically uncountable.
+But, there are 8 of them that bear a serious look: Under the title of 'Scrooge', there was the 1935 version, with Sir Seymour Hicks, the 1951 version,with Alastair Sim, and the 1970 musical, with Albert Finney.
 Under the title 'A Christmas Carol', there was the 1938 version, with Reginald Owen as Scrooge, the 2009 Disney version, with Jim Carrey, and the made-for-TV productions: 1984 With George C. Scott, the 2004 musical - With Kelsey Grammar, and this one, which I rate at #7.

 Back in '99, when I first heard that TNT had made a new version of Charles Dickens' timeless Christmas story, I got very excited, and looked forward, with great anticipation, to Patrick Stewart's turn as the miserly, cold-hearted Scrooge.
 What a tremendous let-down!!
 Stewart makes a fair Ebenezer Scrooge, at best (And that's stretching it, a bit).
 He's much better than Hicks, a little better than Owen, not quite as good as Finney, but isn't even in the same ballpark as Scott or Sim.
 At 59 (At the time The 2nd oldest of the 8 to play the part), he gives Scrooge a new look, in that he's totally hairless, both on his head and his face, which gives him the appearance of being much younger than other Scrooges, a fact which detracts, visually, from his characterization.
 His acting leaves much to be desired, in that he makes the character more stuffy and snobbish, than mean, nasty, bitter, and hateful.
 He seems a bit unsure of himself with his line delivery, and looks, at times, as though he's trying too hard, and at others, like he's not trying hard enough.